Wade008/T3A1---Workbook/WadeDoolan_T3A1.md

 MongoDB is a NoSQL database that stores data in a JSON document structure, which closely resemble JavaScript objects.
 JSON document/JavaScript object data created in the React front end can be sent to the Express.js/Node.js backend where it's processed and inserted into the MongoDB database.
 Likewise, JSON data can be queried and rendered and then rendered on the React front end (MongoDB, 2022).

 <hr>

 ## **Question 4:**

 *A team is about to engage in a project, developing a website for a small business.
 What knowledge and skills would they need in order to develop the project?*

-The project team members would require a combination of technical (hard) skills and interpersonal (soft) skills.
+The project team members would require a combination of technical or hard skills and soft skills.
 These are discussed in more detail below:

 ### Technical skills

+Technical skills and knowledge:

-- Front end technologies including HTML5, CSS, JavaScript and additional libraries like React.js, JQuery and SASS.
+- Front end technologies including HTML5, CSS, JavaScript and additional libraries like React.js, JQuery and CSS preprocessors.
 - Knowledge of at least one server side language like Python, Ruby or JavaScript (if using Node.js).
 - Knowledge and skills relating several of database management systems like MongoDB or PostgreSQL.
 The ability to query data is also a must.
 For example using SQL.
-- Design skills
+- Design skills relating to user interface / user experience (UI/UX) is essential.
+- Some knowledge around severs such as Apache and Linus to handle server administration is helpful.
+- Version control skills relating to Git and GitHub (or similar) is very important.
+- Knowledge and skills relating to web services and RESTful API creation and consumption.
+- It's also import to have some understanding of security, software testing, algorithms and data structures.

 (Guru99, 2020a)

+### Soft skills

+Some important soft skills include:

+- Creativity
+- Communication skills including active listening and one-on-one communication.
+- Adaptability
+- Problem-solving is a must
+- Patients
+- Good time management
+- Collaboration with other developers

+(Indeed Career Guide, 2022)

 <hr>